CAR T-Cell Therapy for Children and Young Adults

-Ground-Breaking Immunotherapy for Children with Treatment-resistant Cancer
+Ground-Breaking CAR-T Immunotherapy for Children with Treatment-Resistant Leukemia

-The blood cancer acute lymphoblastic leukemia (ALL) is the most common type of childhood cancer.
+ALL is the most common type of childhood cancer.
 More than half of all diagnoses are children and young adults.
 Most patients recover through a combination of radiation, chemotherapy and stem cell transplant treatment.
-However, if the cancer comes back or is refractory cancer (resistant to treatment), a positive prognosis is challenging.
+However, if the cancer comes back or is resistant to treatment, a positive prognosis is challenging.

 CAR T-cell therapy is a game-changer for patients with treatment-resistant cancer.
 There has been an urgent need to develop new cancer treatment options that could improve outcomes for these patients.
 CAR T-cells gives them a second chance.

-This new, advanced therapy uses a patient’s own T cells, a type of immune system cell, to fight the cancer.
+This new, advanced therapy uses a patient’s own T-cells, a type of immune system cell, to fight the cancer.
 The cells are genetically modified and given the ability to recognize and kill the source of the cancer.
 They are grown in the laboratory and injected back into to the patient.
 The CAR T-cells then multiply in the patient's blood and attack cancer cells.
 The patient’s own cells are essentially reprogrammed as cancer killers.

 Results so far are astounding.
 Within three months of CAR T-cell infusion, over 80 percent of patients were in remission.
 This groundbreaking treatment has made headlines around the world, and University Hospitals Rainbow Babies & Children’s Hospital is one of the first medical centers to offer this cancer treatment.